stephhoneyy/rt-ai-workshop/rostering.md

   - B: Can only serve on the **1st and 3rd Sundays**
   - C: Cannot do **AV**
   - D: Should not serve **two weeks in a row**
-  - E: Available every Sunday, but only serves as a Singer
+  - E: Available every Sunday, but they are only a singer

 Our goal is to make a **fair, balanced roster** that follows these rules without spending hours adjusting the roster spreadsheet.